 Watch a Video on the NCCP

-Whether you’re looking to work with cyclists at the community level, with a cycling club, Gran Fondo riders, or competitive athletes, there’s a leadership pathway for you.
+Whether you’re looking to work with cyclists at the community level, with a cycling club, Gran Fondo riders, or competitive athletes, there’s an education pathway for you.

 HopOn Instructor

-Cycling BC members 14 years and older may participate in our 35-hour HopOn Instructor (ORANGE) pathway (formerly iRide), including NCCP Community Coach Training.
+Cycling BC members 14 years and older may participate in our 35-hour HopOn Instructor (ORANGE) pathway, including NCCP Community Coach Training.

 To achieve certification, HopOn instructors must complete additional training, including role-specific basic requirements.
-Once certified, additional mentorship is included throughout the season by weekly calls and monthly in-person observations.
+Once certified, additional mentorship is included throughout the season through weekly calls and monthly in-person observations.
 HopOn instructor training is heavily discounted and available only to official staff and registered after-school instructors.
-Learn how to become an HopOn Instructor here.
+Learn how to become a HopOn Instructor here.

 Modules: